-- <VERSION>-The build version of the .jar file used to run the scan agent.
-The version is shown in the name of .jar file, which is located in the code-insight-agent-sdk-generic/generic-plugin-binary folder. - <CODEINSIGHT\SERVER\HOSTNAME>:<PORT>/<CODEINSIGHT\SERVER\PATH>-The URL for the Code Insight Core Server (for example, http://l.1.1.1:8888/codeinsight)
+<VERSION>-The build version of the .jar file used to run the scan agent.
+The version is shown in the name of .jar file, which is located in the code-insight-agent-sdk-generic/generic-plugin-binary folder.

-- <JWT\TOKEN>-Your JSON Web Token (JWT) used to authorize user access to the Code Insight functionality.
+- <CODEINSIGHT\SERVER\HOSTNAME>:<PORT>/<CODEINSIGHT\SERVER\PATH>-The URL for the Code Insight Core Server (for example, http://l.1.1.1:8888/codeinsight). - <JWT\TOKEN>-Your JSON Web Token (JWT) used to authorize user access to the Code Insight functionality.
 Generate this token using the Code Insight Web UI and then copy and paste it in this field.
 For more information, see Providing an Authorization Token. - <CODEINSIGHT\PROJECT NAME>-The project you created in Code Insight to capture the inventory. - <path/to/the/codebase>-The root path for the codebase to be scanned. - </path/to/the/codebase/PROJECT>-The specific directories to be scanned. - <SCAN\AGENT\ALIAS>-A name that you define for the scan-agent plugin.
 The alias is used to represent the "container" (scan root) under which all the files scanned in this instance will be listed in the API output and in the file tree in the Analysis Workbench.
-This name must be unique within the project. - <SCAN\AGENT\HOST>-(Optional) A user-defined name for the instance where the scan-agent plugin is configured to run scans.
-This property along with the alias property will remain unchanged for each subsequent rescan.

-Although optional in general, this value is required if you are running the scan in a dynamic host environment.
-See Note About Rescans Performed by 2.0 Plugins.
+This name must be unique within the project. - SCAN\AGENT\HOST>-(Optional) A user-defined name for the instance where the scan-agent plugin is configured to run scans.
+This property along with the alias property will remain unchanged for each subsequent rescan. - The -host property (for which you need to enter this variable) is required only if you are running the scan in a dynamic host environment.
+See Note About Rescans Performed by 2.0 Plugins. - <JAVA\HOME>-(Optional) The path defined for your JAVA\HOME environmental variable on the instance running the Code Insight Core Server.
+The -Djavax.net.ssl.trustStore property (for which you need to enter this variable) is required only if SSL is configured on the instance.